aosama94/EG-e2e-Automation-task/README.md

 The Project has two main test specs:

-1. Test the whole page components as a one scenario
+1. Test the whole page components as one scenario
 2. Test the elements separately

 ## Get started